 Freelance engineers and software designers that work for Toptal rave about it.
 This company is easy to work with and most freelancers report higher-than-average pay for software development and web design.
 The catch is that Toptal is difficult to get into—the company only hires the top 3% of all applicants.
 But if you do work with Toptal, you’ll be included in a network of the best software engineers and designers, get to work with great companies, and have available to you plenty of resources that you can use for years.

-99designs is the go-to place for graphic designers and illustrators.
+99designs is the go-to place for freelance designers, graphic designers and illustrators.
 As they say: “We handle the logistics so you can focus on what you do best—design.”
 It’s completely free to join and there are always a variety of jobs available.
 Just be aware that you’ll need to complete work on spec as all work is completed and submitted to “contests.”
 The contest requester chooses a winning design and that designer gets paid.

 On GetACoder, you’ll find much more than coding gigs.
-This website also has listings for web developers, project managers, and even writers.
+This website also has listings for web developers, project management professionals, and even writers.
 It’s free to join and incredibly easy to sort through listings.
 As a bidding website, you’ll need to bid against other freelancers to win jobs.
 However, GetACoder lets you see not only how many others have bid on a job, but also how much they’ve bid.

 No matter what your freelance enterprise is—graphic design, marketing, writing, video production, music, programming—you should definitely check out Fiverr.
 This website works differently from almost any other platform: instead of job requesters posting gigs, it’s up to you to post your services.
 People who need freelancers browse the skills that you’re offering and pick the ones that they need.
 There’s also no fee negotiation because you fix your price at certain levels when you list your services.
 It won’t cost you anything to set yourself up on Fiverr, but the website will take a 20% commission from the payments you receive.